A somewhat comprehensive list of the R packages that I have developed over the years.

 Obtain species occurrence data from one of two web services, download corresponding climate data from WorldClim, rasterize occurrences, calculate climate envelopes.
 See here for an example demonstration.

 Implementation of a functional-structural plant model, coupling plant architecture (Y-Plant) to the QuasiMC ray-tracer (developed by Mik Cieslak).
 Calculate radiative transfer in 3D plant canopies, estimate photosynthesis and transpiration for each leaf.
+I used this package in this publication.
+The package was recently removed from CRAN, the registration of Fortran code in the package turned into a bit of an annoyance.

 Wrapper functions for the Maespa model, a detailed model to estimate vegetation water use and carbon uptake, and hydraulics of the soil-to-plant pathway.
 Read further on my website on the Maespa model.